Plural: Use in systems of grammatical number

 Traces of dual can also be found in Modern Hebrew.
 Biblical Hebrew had grammatical dual via the suffix -ạyim as opposed to ־ים -īm for masculine words.
 Contemporary use of a true dual number in Hebrew is chiefly used in words regarding time and numbers.
 However, in Biblical and Modern Hebrew, the pseudo-dual as plural of "eyes" עין / עינים ʿạyin / ʿēnạyim "eye / eyes" as well as "hands", "legs" and several other words are retained.
 For further information, see Dual (grammatical number).

 Certain nouns in some languages have the unmarked form referring to multiple items, with an inflected form referring to a single item.
 These cases are described with the terms collective number and singulative number.
-Some languages may possess a massive plural and a numerative plural, the first implying a large mass and the second implying division.
-For example, "the waters of the Atlantic Ocean" versus, "the waters of [each of] the Great Lakes".
+Some languages may possess a massive plural and a numerative plural, the first implying a large mass and the second implying division (like the English modifer "respective[ly]").
+For example, "the [combined] waters of the Atlantic Ocean" versus, "the waters of [each of] the Great Lakes [respectively]".

 Ghil'ad Zuckermann uses the term superplural to refer to massive plural.
 He argues that the Australian Aboriginal Barngarla language has four grammatical numbers: singular, dual, plural and superplural.
 For example: